 Some of the links in this post are affiliate links; this blog receives a small commission from sales made through such links at no extra cost for you.
 All opinions remain my own.

-My kids joined the swim team when they were around age 5-6, and swam in both the summer and winter.
+My kids joined the swim team when they were around age 5-6, and swam year round.
 Even in the beginning, we had a swim meet every week, and I quickly learned what are some good essentials for swim meets.

 Snacks and water

 While you don’t want your child eating a lot of food at a swim meet, snacks are good to have on hand for when they get hungry or if there is a lot of time between events, as well as a drink.
 Be prepared that most meets will offer food for sale as well, so either be prepared as far as bringing food, but also be prepared that your child will ask if they can buy something (and often, there is a lot of junk food).

 For parents – coffee can be a good option for swim meets.
 I have seen a lot of meets with no coffee or just decaf – which was very frustrating.
 You may want to bring your own!